Skip to content

 Overview

 E2E tests validate the full stack with real mTLS authentication.
-Tests run in Docker containers with actual TLS certificates and network communication.
+Tests run in-process using crypto/x509 for certificate generation and bufconn for gRPC transport.
+No Docker is required.

 Running E2E Tests